theNumberWorks/numberworks_website/discrete_semantic_system.md

 <i class='fa fa-table'></i> Find some of the analyses at [osf.io](https://osf.io/qjymb/).

 ### 3. ANS model describes non-symbolic comparison correctly, but it has systematic troubles with symbolic comparison
-Formerly, it has been demonstrated that the ANS model describes both symbolic and nonsymbolic comparison correctly.
-In former studies usually goodness of fit was investigated.
-However, among others, our DSS model can predict a very similar performance pattern which model would result similar good goodness of fit.
-To overcome this limitation, we extensively analyzed non-symbolic dot comparison and symbolic Indo-Arabic comparison task performance, and beyond goodness of fit, several other properties were investigated.
-We consistently found that while the ANS model can describe non-symbolic comparison relatively well, the ANS model gives a systematically biased and incorrect description in symbolic comparison.
+Formerly, it has been demonstrated that the ANS model describes both symbolic and nonsymbolic comparisons correctly.
+In former studies usually, goodness of fit was investigated.
+However, among others, our DSS model can predict a very similar performance pattern which model would result in similar good goodness of fit.
+To overcome this limitation, we extensively analyzed non-symbolic dot comparison and symbolic Indo-Arabic comparison task performance, and beyond the goodness of fit, several other properties were investigated.
+We consistently found that while the ANS model can describe non-symbolic comparison relatively well, the ANS model gives a systematically biased and incorrect description of symbolic comparison.

 <i class='fa fa-file-text'></i> Krajcsi, A., Lengyel, G., & Kojouharova, P. (2018).
 Symbolic number comparison is not processed by the analogue number system: different symbolic and nonsymbolic numerical distance and size effects.
 Frontiers in Psychology, 9. [https://doi.org/10.3389/fpsyg.2018.00124](https://doi.org/10.3389/fpsyg.2018.00124) Or read the [preprint](https://psyarxiv.com/dmau5/).